Dantekk/Image-Processing-algorithms-with-OpenCV/Canny Edge Detector/README.md

-Canny Edge Detector application example using threshold 70,100 as min / max values.
+Canny Edge Detector application example using threshold 70,100 as min/max values.

 To run this example, you can use :